 4.00pm: Depart Turn End

-This day long visit costs £41.00 per person.
-It is available to book for groups of 15-30 people with their own transport on weekdays between May – September 2019.
+This day long visit costs £41.00 per person including the refreshments specified above.
+It is available to book for groups with a minimum of 15 and maximum of 30 people with their own transport on weekdays between May – September 2019.

 To book a group visit